c-testsuite/c-testsuite/README.md

 # c-testsuite

-A public database of simple C compiler test cases, minimal test runners, and public test results.
+This project aims to be a collaborative database of C compiler test cases, minimal test runners, and public test results.
+The general idea is that the various test suites here adhere to well defined, simple interfaces and projects can contribute tests back that match those interfaces, or use those tests by implementing runner scripts matching the specifications.

+There are many tools that may benefit such as C compilers, transpilers, interpreters and emulators, so we should seek to agree on simple easy test interfaces, and implement those interfaces for a variety of tools.

 results are published daily to https://c-testsuite.github.io/